 While the Animation Style was fantastic, the best part of Puss in Boots was undoubtedly its cast of characters.
-They were hilarious and a wonderful adaptation of classic fairy tales characters (as expected of any Shrek Spinoff).
+They were hilarious and a wonderful adaptation of classic fairy tale characters (as expected of any Shrek Spinoff).

 But when death himself comes for Puss, trust me no one is laughing.